HL7/fhir-mCODE-ig/input/pagecontent/implementation.md

 #### Vital Sign Profiles

 Height, weight, and blood pressure are part of the mCODE data set.
 However, vital sign profiles are not defined in mCODE.
-Instead, mCODE uses the [FHIR vital sign profiles](http://hl7.org/fhir/R4/observation-vitalsigns.html), which are incorporated by reference into [US Core v3](http://hl7.org/fhir/us/core/index.html).
+Instead, mCODE uses the [FHIR R4 vital sign profile](http://hl7.org/fhir/R4/observation-vitalsigns.html), which is are incorporated into [US Core Version 3.0 and 3.1](http://hl7.org/fhir/us/core/index.html).
+As of Version 3.2, US Core defines its own set of vital signs profiles.
+However, these are derived from the same [FHIR base vital sign profile](http://hl7.org/fhir/R4/observation-vitalsigns.html).
+The US Core profiles include references to other US Core profiles, such as US Core Patient and provides more granularity in terms of MustSupport elements.
+By referencing the base vital sign profile, mCODE accepts vital sign data conforming to either FHIR or US Core profiles.

 #### Laboratory Profiles